 Before being able to enter any data, a user must first have registered their observing site as a WOW site and have received a site ID number.
 There are menu options on the WOW web pages for requesting site registration.

 Once you have a registered site then the four data submission mechanisms fall into three types:

 - The ‘Quick’ and ‘Detailed’ options are both interactive types, where you manually type your data into a WOW web page;

-- The ‘Automatic’ option is the one that will presumably interest most readers here because it is the mechanism that allows frequent, automated uploads from a PC connected to a weather station such as a Davis Vantage Vue or Vantage Pro 2 model and running suitable weather station software.
-To use this Automatic’ option, you must be able to upload data in a tightly-specified format and so you must be using a compatible software program that can package the data appropriately and upload using the required special protocol.
-At present, the following recent-version software choices exist (there will doubtless be other options introduced in due course):
+- The ‘Automatic’ option is the one that will presumably interest most readers here because it is the mechanism that allows frequent, automated uploads from special Davis compatible loggers or a PC connected to a weather station such as a Davis Vantage Vue or Vantage Pro 2 model and running suitable weather station software.
+See the note below for more details of this option;

 - The ‘File Upload’ option (also referred to in the WOW documentation as the ‘Bulk Import’ option) is a mechanism for uploading a whole block of data (eg a day’s or a month’s worth of data) in a single action.
 Note that this is a manual rather than an automated process, ie you initiate the file upload manually but all of the data gets imported into WOW in a single step.
 At present, there is only one choice as to the data format that can be used to perform a File Upload – files must be in the Davis Weatherlink archive file format (ie as a .wlk file).
 So, in practice, you must either be using the Davis Weatherlink software itself or an alternative weather station software package that can export its data in the Weatherlink format;